What’s the Big Deal?

 Choosing an installation directory

 Choosing the “No, I don’t want that Ask toolbar” button before eventually realizing the option actually said “No, install anyway”, and then feeling your eye start twitching again.
+Don't worry, we can walk you through how uninstall just about anything.

 4. Copy setup.iss to the same directory as the executable.